S. Hall Young

-Samuel Hall Young (September 12, 1847–1927), more commonly known as S. Hall Young, was an American clergyman.
+Samuel Hall Young (September 12, 1847–1927), more commonly known as S. Hall Young, was an American clergyman and pioneering Alaska missionary who is frequently mentioned in John Muir's final book, Travels in Alaska.

 Early life and education

 Born in Butler, Pennsylvania, Young's father was Reverend Loyal Young,D.D., and his mother was Margaret Porter Young.
 He had 6 brothers and one sister.
 Young graduated from the University of Wooster in Ohio and the Western Theological Seminary in Allegheny, Pennsylvania.
 He was ordained by the Presbyterian Church.

 Career

 He went to Fort Wrangel, Alaska as a missionary and explorer, organized the first Protestant Church in Alaska, held pastorates in California, Illinois, Iowa, and Ohio and was later sent to the Klondike.
 In 1879 and again in 1880 he accompanied John Muir when he was the first non-native to encounter Glacier Bay, Alaska.
 During a mountain climb on Mount Glenora (near Glenora, British Columbia) near the Stikine River, he almost fell to his death after dislocating both arms and was only saved from a narrow ledge when John Muir pulled him to safety with his teeth.
-This story is detailed by John Muir and Young in multiple subsequent publications.
+This story is detailed by John Muir in Travels in Alaska and by Young himself in multiple subsequent publications.
 In 1904, he established the First Presbyterian Church in the new town of Fairbanks.
 He was appointed superintendent of Presbyterian missions in Alaska.
 He was the Special Representative of the Presbyterian National Board of Missions.
 While exploring Alaska with John Muir, Young undertook a census of the native people living there.